 The allowable deductions

-How to take the deductions
+How to take IRS deductions

 Timing is everything

-Startup costs: worth every penny
+Startup costs: Worth every penny